OSPREY II

 • The Osprey II is an improved, enclosed-cockpit homebuilt amphibian aircraft recognized for its highly streamlined design.

-• Powered by a 150-hp Lycoming pusher engine and equipped with retractable tricycle landing gear, it offers a cruise speed of 130 mph and a range of 550 miles.
+• Powered by a 150-hp Lycoming engine in a pusher configuration, it boasts a top speed of 145 mph, a cruise speed of 130 mph, and a range of 550 miles, supported by retractable tricycle landing gear.

 See a mistake?
 Contact us.